 EYFS: Our Vision

-However, we are extremely passionate about how the very young children in school learn and we are very aware of the notion that getting it right in the Early Years is crucial if we are to support the later learning of the children in our care.
+We are passionate about how the very young children in school learn and we are aware that getting it right in the Early Years is crucial if we are to support the later learning of the children in our care.
 The information below serves as a mission statement/vision of everything we value here at Navigation EYFS and how certain aspects of it may differ from the rest of the school.
 We are constantly striving for improvement in our practice and our expectations for ourselves and the children are consistently high.

-*Although we have a timetable in place, it is very flexible depending on what happens in the week.
-The timetable itself reflects the activities that may be either teacher-led or teacher initiated but there will be a mixture of activities ongoing in the classroom which is reflective of ALL areas of the curriculum EVERY DAY.
+The timetable optimises the time for learning.
+Although we have a timetable in place, it is flexible depending on what happens in the week.
+The timetable itself reflects the activities that may be either teacher-led or teacher-initiated but there will be a mixture of activities ongoing in the classroom that are reflective of all areas of the curriculum every day.

-*When planning we plan for a mix of Teacher-led (TL), Teacher-initiated (TI), Child-initiated (CI) activities and these may change on a day to day basis.
+We plan for a mix of teacher-led (TL), teacher-initiated (TI), child-initiated (CI) activities and these may change on a day-to-day basis.
 We believe that children learn best when they are allowed to explore and play, follow their own interests and be allowed to do this uninterrupted.
-However, we also know that children are very receptive to being introduced to new experiences by either the practitioners or indeed their peers!
+However, we also know that children are very receptive to being introduced to new experiences by either the practitioners or indeed their peers.
 This is where we also place huge importance on ‘talk’ in our setting and you will see lot of this.
 Planning is also for both indoor and outdoor experiences.

 Evidence of Learning